VfourTwenty/weather-api-app/README.md

 These routes are prefixed with /api.
 There are also public routes (homepage, `/confirm/:token`, `/unsubscribe/:token`) that render the corresponding HTML pages.
 Homepage is the UI entry point available at /.
 Confirmation and unsubscription pages are only available with a valid token received in emails.
+There is also a fallback page: error.html.

 ---